Autocrit/cnc_pendant_to_duet/README.md

 ## Overview

-The goal of the PCB is to simplify connection of a CNC pendant (assuming the pins match, of course), and to provide a disconnect at the control enclosure.
+The goal of the PCB is to simplify the connection of a CNC pendant to a Duet 2 or 3 and to provide a disconnect at the control enclosure.

 It follows the wiring diagram and instructions at [Duet3D CNC Pendant Documentation](https://docs.duet3d.com/User_manual/Connecting_hardware/IO_CNC_Pendant).

 ## Notes

-1. Other pendants with a D-Sub connector may have different pin arrangements.
+1. Other may have different pin arrangements.
-1. This PCB was tested with a Duet 3, but not with a Duet 2 nor a PanelDue.
+1. This PCB was tested with a Duet 3, but not with a Duet 2 or a PanelDue.
 1. There is a small change needed to the Arduino firmware.
 1. I don't know what I'm doing.
 Use at your own risk.

 ## Pendant

-I have [this](https://www.aliexpress.com/item/32847286243.html) pendant from [Rattm Motor Store](https://www.aliexpress.com/store/907217) on Aliexpress (the listing says 4 axis but this one has a 5 axis switch).
+I have [this](https://www.aliexpress.com/item/32847286243.html) pendant from [Rattm Motor Store](https://www.aliexpress.com/store/907217) on Aliexpress (the listing says 4-axis but this one has a 5-axis switch).

 <img src="./images/pendant_internal.jpg" width="600" />